-We currently have a waiting list for junior members.
-Non-members are welcome to attend our Academy, where our coaches will work with each athlete to find a suitable place in the main club.
+Non-members aged 5 to 10 are welcome to attend our Academy, where our coaches will work with each athlete to find a suitable place in the main club.
 No need to book, just turn up on the day.
 Senior members can just call down on a Tuesday or Thursday to have a chat and a run.

 We are committed to equality of opportunity in sport for all, irrespective of gender, race, disability or age.
 Safety and personal achievement are our priorities, as members strive to reach personal goals in sport and fulfil their potential.

 The week after the Doncaster 5k is the Scunthorpe 10k – 20 July 2016.
 For our members who are marshalling our 5k this is a nice local race to have a go at.

 Enter our races now, the Sandall Beat 10k, Town Centre 5k and Cusworth 10k (all with fun runs).http://www.doncasterathleticclub.com/races/

 Lightning Run – 1 May 2016

 Martin and Susan Hookway completed the lightning run as solo runners, that’s run as many 10k hilly off road loops as you can in 12 hours.
 Martin is a veteran ultra runner but Susan had only ever run a couple of road 10k races before and a lot of parkruns.
 Previously Susan has been support crew for Martin, but this time she proved she is an ultra runner.